Hurairiam/certifications/Mastering the Art of Prompting by IBM/README.md

-# 📝 Mastering the Art of Prompting Certificate
+# 📝 Mastering the Art of Prompting by IBM

 This repository contains my certificate of completion for the **Mastering the Art of Prompting** course, issued by **IBM SkillsBuild**, completed on **05 September 2025**.